 The best things to do in Sheung Wan

 The dried seafood market refers to a cluster of stores along a section of Des Voeux Road West.
 Dried seafood is a popular and common ingredient in Chinese cuisine and you’ll find an overwhelming assortment of dried fish, sea cucumber and abalone at this stretch of the street.
-On a sunny day, the street is lined with bamboo baskets full of dried seafood and other exotic fare out to dry, all giving off a pungent aroma.
-Pop along to the market and try making dishes like a real local.
+On a sunny day, the street is lined with bamboo baskets full of seafood and other exotic wares out to dry, all giving off a pungent aroma.

 Over The Influence is an intimate gallery in Sheung Wan dedicated to showcasing international contemporary art.
 The gallery has a strong focus on art that is radical and influential, whether through its form or message.
 A diverse range of contemporary art has been displayed here including Jerkface and Nobuyoshi Araki, with mediums ranging from street art and paintings to sculptures.
 Head over and discover your next favourite artist.